jupyterlab/jupyterlab/CONTRIBUTING.md

 ## Performance Testing

-Let's say that you make some change to how JupyterLab builds, or add a large dependency and want to see what effect that has on the performance of loading the JupyterLab application.
-You could look at the size of bundle produced, but this on only gives you a partial picture of the full effect on a user loading JupyterLab.
+If you are making a change that might affect how long it takes to load JupyterLab in the browser, we recommend doing some performance testing using [Lighthouse](https://github.com/GoogleChrome/lighthouse).

-Instead, you can use the [Lighthouse](https://github.com/GoogleChrome/lighthouse) tool to run a number of analysis against JupyterLab and compare your results.
+It let's you easily compute a number of metrics, like page load time, for the site.

-First, build JupyterLab in dev mode:
+To use it, first build JupyterLab in dev mode:

 ```bash
 jlpm run build:dev
 ```

-Then, startup JupyterLab using this dev build:
+Then, start JupyterLab using the dev build:

 ```bash
 jupyter lab --dev
 ```

-Now you can tell Lighthouse to run against your local server and show your results:
+Now run Lighthouse against this local server and show the results:

 ```bash
 jlpm run lighthouse --view